bast/help-with-supercomputers/talk.md

 # "Reverse XY problem"

-- Staff answers what users ask for but do not think deeper about what the user really needs
+- Staff answers what users ask for but doesn't go deeper.
+- Reason: issues can get closed faster, which appears good.

 .cite[thanks to Richard Darst for pointing this out]